Alexwagner1990/EventTrackerProject/README.md

 The user can find the average number of rounds he or she loses per tournament with the path /api/tournament/average/losses (GET request)

 ### Project Description
+ANGULAR DESCRIPTION:
+This project now has an Angular front end, meaning tournaments can be manipulated with Angular tools.
+Functionality otherwise has not changed.

 UPDATED DESCRIPTION:
 The user can interact with the Event Tracker web app from the front-end by visiting the address http://13.58.147.59:8080/EventTracker/.
 By selecting the corresponding buttons, the user can add, edit, view, and delete tournament info from a single web page, with views manipulated by JavaScript through RESTful controller/database routes.
 The user can add tournaments, update tournaments, view all tournaments, search for tournaments, as well as get information about total and average tournament wins, losses and draws.